-Class P4.DepotFile
+Class P4\DepotFile

 Utility class providing easy access to the attributes of a file in a Helix server depot.
-Each P4.DepotFile object contains summary information about the file and a list of revisions (P4.Revision objects) of that file.
-Currently, only the P4.run_filelog() method returns a list of P4.DepotFile objects.
+Each P4\DepotFile object contains summary information about the file and an array of revisions (P4\Revision objects) of that file.
+Currently, only the P4::run\filelog() method returns an array of P4 DepotFile objects.

-df.depotFile -> string
+\$df->depotFile -> string